 Grifftihs Family History

-The Griffiths family business began in 1955 by Aled Griffiths (OBE) and remains in family ownership to this day.
+The Griffiths family business began in 1955 by John Aled (OBE) and Olwen Griffiths and remains in family ownership to this day.

 Aled’s sons, Gareth & Elwyn took over the running of the business in the 1990’s and have overseen its continued growth since then.

 Today we see the next generation of the Griffiths family playing an increasingly important role in the business, bringing new ideas, skills and new energy to the organisation.

 The success of organisation has been developed over many years through the hard work, passion and determination of the Griffiths family.

 Farming has always been the life and drive of the Griffiths’ who through their years of hard work have acquired generations of knowledge allowing them to succeed as a major player within today’s UK egg industry.
 The company is now managed by Gareth and Elwyn Griffiths whom together, continue to offer their customers a first class product produced under the highest levels of welfare and food safety.
 The business today would not be possible without the devotion of the founders Mr and Mrs J A and O Griffiths.